 What really happened, who’s telling the truth, who’s covering it up, Virginia has to know everything.
 Whenever Adrian describes a detail, Virginia provides a counterpoint.
 It all boils down to having a solid defense, no loopholes.

 Adrian is impressed with Virginia that he eventually tells the whole truth in the end.
 With Virginia’s reputation and skills, plus his business connections, and the way his lawyer Felix would “arrange” things for him, Adrian is confident that he could get away with murder.
 But did he?

 This is one of the reasons why I prefer watching foreign films than Hollywood.
 Less effects, just pure story of human character.
 The movie played on the who’s-smarter-than-who game.
 And the film played it so well at the end.
 No wonder this film got 85% audience rating but 60% critic score on Rotten Tomatoes.

-For more updates on what’s going on here on the website, be sure to subscribe to our newsletter.
+For more updates on what’s going on here on the website, be sure to subscribe to my newsletter.